peaBerberian/wasp-hls/README.md

   - [x] GROUP-ID
   - [x] DEFAULT
   - [x] AUTOSELECT
-  - [x] STABLE-RENDITION-ID: Used both for Media Playlist identification (its URI is relied on if it does not exists) if one is linked to it, but also may be re-used for defining a unique track identifier in some API.
+        URI is relied on if it does not exists) if one is linked to it, but also may be re-used for defining a unique track identifier in some API.
   - [x] LANGUAGE: In audio track selection API